Our favourite Ninja air fryer has had a major price cut for Black Friday

 There’s an impressive £85 off this home-cooking hero

-It’s hard to remember a time when air fryers didn’t grace our kitchen countertops.
-However, if you’ve yet to jump on the bandwagon or you’re looking to upgrade to a new model, we’ve spotted a great deal on the Ninja foodi dual zone air fryer among the best air fryer deals for Black Friday.
+You’ll find an air fryer atop most kitchen counters these days.
+However if you’re yet to invest in the handy kitchen companion or you’re looking to upgrade to one of the latest models, we’ve spotted a fantastic deal on the the Ninja foodi max dual zone air fryer, while on the hunt for the best air fryer deals for Black Friday.

-The handy kitchen companion was dubbed the best Ninja air fryer overall in IndyBest’s guide to the brand’s wide range of models.
-Now, the top-rated foodi comes with an impressive 35 per cent discount, saving you £85 and taking the model down to its lowest-ever price at Amazon.
+Ninja is a brand that rose to fame thanks to its air fryers, and in our guide to its wide range of models, the foodi max dual was named the best Ninja air fryer overall.
+Right now, you can save 35 per cent on the top-rated appliance, with an £85 discount that brings it down to its lowest-ever price at Amazon.

 If you’ve been thinking about investing in an air fryer, this is a good chance to get a quality one at a fraction of the price.
 Read on to find out more about the Ninja deal.